embray/Renewal/backend/README.md

-Keeping all services in a single package will, for now, keep development easier, and deployment of an individual service is just a matter of installing this package and its depenencies, and starting just that service.
+Keeping all services in a single package will, for now, keep development easier, and deployment of an individual service is just a matter of installing this package and its dependencies, and starting just that service.
 Each service will be implemented as a sub-module or package and will have `main()` functions that can be started by running: